Understanding Insurance Coverage for Drug and Alcohol Rehab

 It is important to find out the coverage of your policy so you can be certain what percentage of the costs are covered when it comes to addiction treatment.
 This will also give you information on what alcohol and drug rehab facilities are in and out-of-network with your provider.

-The cost of recovery at a drug or alcohol rehab center will be based on several important elements.
+The cost of recovery at a drug or alcohol rehab center in New Mexico will be based on several important elements.
 Some of the factors that may influence the overall cost of addiction treatment include:

 - The individual’s required level of drug or alcohol addiction treatment.